hedayat09khan/DemoWork/herokuapp_automation/README.md

 # HerokuApp Automation Project

-This project demonstrates modular, maintainable UI automation using Robot Framework, Python, and SeleniumLibrary.
-It validates dynamic controls and JavaScript alerts on https://the-internet.herokuapp.com/.
+This project was created by Hedayat Khan to demonstrate advanced, maintainable UI automation using Robot Framework, Python, and SeleniumLibrary.
+It follows the Page Object Model (POM) for modularity and scalability, and validates dynamic controls and JavaScript alerts on https://the-internet.herokuapp.com/.

 ## Features
+- **Page Object Model (POM):** Each page/feature is encapsulated in its own resource file for clean separation of concerns.
 - Modular project structure
 - SeleniumLibrary for browser automation
 - Custom keywords for reusability